wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/Codeblock to TypeScript.md

 ---

 ## Further Assistance
-For any questions or further assistance, you are encouraged to join the official Meta Horizon Worlds creator communities or schedule a mentor session for personalized guidance.
+For any questions or further assistance, you are encouraged to join the official Worlds creator forums.
 Happy scripting!